Tybee Island may be just 18 miles from Historic Savannah, but it can feel like it’s a world away.

-Tybee Island sits 18 miles from Historic Savannah…about 20 minutes east.
-You may have heard it referred to as Savannah’s Beach, but the truth is, Tybee is nothing like Savannah.
-It has its own charm, draw and vibe.
+You may have heard it referred to as Savannah’s Beach, but the truth is — Tybee is nothing like Savannah.
+It has its own charms, draw, and vibe.

-It goes without saying, Tybee has a great number of activities, but being on the beach is still #1!
-You’ll find different public beaches all along the sandy shores, so let’s break down the experience at each one…especially for first-time visitors.
+Tybee has a great number of activities, but being on the beach is still #1!

-Here is a list of the beach sections you’ll find on Tybee, beginning with the first stretch of beach as you come onto the island from Savannah.
+Here’s a list of the beach sections you’ll find on Tybee, beginning with the first stretch of beach you’ll come to as you arrive on the island from Savannah.

 Lazaretto Creek bridge to the North Jetty

-This beach offers very gentle waves.
-You’re at the mouth of the Savannah River which offers calmer waters.
-We stayed at a condo on this beach and found it to be a little “too” calm for my crazy boys; it would be perfect for young toddlers.
+Savannah River Beach offers very gentle waves.
+You’re at the mouth of the Savannah River here, which offers calmer waters.
+We stayed at a condo on this beach and found it to be a little too calm for my crazy boys, although it would be perfect for young toddlers.

-It can be tricky to get to if you aren’t staying on a condo in this area but you can access it from North Beach.
+It can be tricky to get to if you aren’t staying in a condo in this area, but you can access it from North Beach.
 Surf lessons are often held on the Savannah River Beach-side of the North Jetty.

 North Jetty to 1st Street

-One of the more popular public beach entry points for this section is right across from the Tybee Lighthouse, with restrooms and changing areas.
+One of the more popular public beach entry points for this section is right across from the Tybee Lighthouse — with restrooms, vending machines, and changing areas.
 Don’t forget, you must pay to park almost everywhere on the island, so have your credit card handy.

 Another perk of this beach is that you can see the cargo ships coming in and out of Savannah, and the water here really attracts more dolphins close to shore.